 To the north is the 220ft high tower of the National Wallace Monument commemorating Scotland’s great hero William Wallace, played by Mel Gibson in the Oscar-winning movie Braveheart.
 From the castle you can look down over the scene of Wallace’s greatest triumph, the battle of Stirling Bridge, where he defeated the English army in 1297.
 To the south is Bannockburn where, in 1314, the great Scottish warrior-king Robert the Bruce defeated the English army of Edward II.
 The battle was fought for possession of Stirling Castle but eventually led to a far greater prize for Scotland – the restoration of independence.
 It’s an area alive with history and you stop at the castle to give you time to soak up the history and heritage of this great site.

 From Stirling you head into the Highlands and an area known as the Trossachs.
 Known as ‘The Highlands in Miniature’, it marks the point where the Lowlands meet the Highlands and entering this beautifully picturesque area feels like going into a different country.
-With its shimmering lochs, rugged mountain tops and forest-filled glens it’s easy to forget that this was once thought of as a dangerous frontier fought over by the fiercely territorial Highland clans.
-You stop here for lunch in one of the local villages - popular in Victorian times due to their wonderful location.
+You will stop for lunch in the town of Callander, popular in Victorian times for its wonderful location and clean mountain air.
+With its shimmering lochs, rugged mountain tops and forest-filled glens it’s easy to forget that this area was once thought of as a dangerous frontier fought over by the fiercely territorial Highland clans.

 After lunch you ‘take the high road’ or back-road to Loch Lomond, Scotland’s largest lochs at over 22 miles long, your will travel through the protected lands of Scotland’s first National Park.
 The route you take is along the eastern shores, a beautiful sheltered stretch of the loch with noble mountains dominated by Ben Lomond, one of the most climbed mountains in Scotland and our most southerly “Munro”.